 We share more of our personal information online than ever before, meaning your details are likely stored in multiple locations.
 You may be able to control some of your stored information, such as browsing history, shopping habits or what content you like to see on your feeds, but this isn’t always the case with your personal details.

-When you enter your details, especially on untrusted sites, you may be exposing sensitive information that can be used to access your personal accounts, increasing the probability of fraud and other cyber crimes against you.
+When you enter your details, especially on untrusted sites, you may be exposing sensitive information that can be used to access your personal accounts, increasing the probability of fraud and other cyber crimes against you, including identity fraud.
 This is why it's especially important to stay safe when your engaging in activities like shopping online.

 With so much personal information stored online – your name, email address and even date of birth are often prerequisites for doing pretty much anything on the web – it’s more important than ever to protect yourself.